 - Improper “executive functioning” (ability to comprehend information and use it for decision making)

-Mental health professionals are still studying the risk factors of schizophrenia.
-However, their research has led us to understand certain areas the mental health condition stems from.
-These include:
+Mental health professionals are still studying the causes of schizophrenia.
+However, their research has led to the belief that schizophrenia is caused by:

-- Brain Chemistry – From research, scientists have found an imbalance within the brains of people with schizophrenia.
+From research, scientists have found an imbalance within the brains of people with schizophrenia.
 Particularly, in neurotransmitters – the cellular communication network responsible for releasing chemicals such as dopamine and glutamate.
-Though scientists aren’t entirely sure how the brain chemistry reaches such a state, we are aware that brain development before birth plays a major role.
+Though scientists aren’t entirely sure how the brain chemistry reaches this state, we’re aware that brain development before birth plays a major role. ¹¹

-- Environment – There’s a clear understanding that a person’s environment can decide whether or not they develop schizophrenia.
-What remains unclear is exactly the type of environment which triggers the condition.
-What scientists do know is a psychosocial environment can play a strong role.
-They’ve discovered is certain viruses can lead to the illness.
-Furthermore, there could be a multitude of problems at birth, including malnutrition.
+Your environment can decide whether or not you develop schizophrenia.
+What remains unclear is what types of environment trigger the condition.
+We do know psychosocial environments can play a significant role.
+It’s been discovered that certain viruses can lead also lead to schizophrenia.
+Furthermore, there could be a multitude of problems at birth, including malnutrition. ¹²

-- Genetics – If schizophrenia runs in the family, a child is more likely to be born with the condition.
-Still, that’s not to say all people with schizophrenia have always have a family member who suffers too.
-The role of genetics is complicated as there are a number of genes which can increase a person’s risk of developing the disorder.
+If schizophrenia runs in the family, a child is more likely to be born with the condition.
+Still, that’s not to say all people with schizophrenia have always have a family member who struggles with it.
+The role of genetics is complicated as there are a number of genes that can increase your risk of developing this condition. ¹³

-There are some people who might feel a symptom of schizophrenia but don’t actually have the disorder.
-In order to receive a diagnosis, you will need to show at least two of the following symptoms.
-You will also need to feel these for the majority of the month for a 6 month period.
-These symptoms include:
+There are some people who might experience symptoms of schizophrenia but don’t actually have the disorder.
+In order to receive a diagnosis, you will need to show at least two of the following symptoms over a six-month period.
+These symptoms include: ¹⁶

 - Catatonic or coma-like daze